jancharatan/strava-auto-kudos/README.md

 ## Description

-A bot that gives Strava kudos everytime an account it follows uploads an activity.
-For instructions on how to set up your own Strava kudos bot, check out the section below!
+A bot that gives Strava kudos everytime an authorized account uploads an activity.
+For instructions on how to set up your own Strava kudos bot, see the section below!

 ## Create your own Strava Kudos Bot

-Instructions for creating your own Strava Kudos Bot can be found below.

 ### Requirements